So, you need to spruce up your flooring, but your budget is tight. What can you do?

-- They do not fade from sun exposure.
+- Do not fade from sun exposure

-- Laminate is low maintenance and easy to clean.
+- Low maintenance and easy to clean

-- It’s mold and mildew resistant.
+- Mold and mildew resistant

-- Some laminates are made of formaldehyde and can release VOCs.
+- Some laminates are made of formaldehyde and can release VOCs

 Yes, most laminate flooring falls into the moderate category of pricing.
 However, there are some very inexpensive options out there.